Babas10/ADA_JEX2017/Project/README2.md

 Story:

 We believe that ingredients in a recipe are like harmonies in music, separated they are pleasant to hear, but when perfectly combined harmonies can come up with something special (Schubert' Symphonies).
-Therefore, we are convinced that the best combinations have never been done and also that special combinations have yet to be found.
+Therefore, we are convinced that some of the best combinations are still waiting to be found.
 Indeed, best chef in the world always tries when making a creation, to have all ingredients in osmosis.
 What if the best combination is a fish from Tahiti, a spice from Tierra del Fuego, some exotic vegetable from Vietnam and olive oil from Italy.
 How would be able to produce it?

 Motivation: We are three students that enjoy cooking and eating, however, as students, it's not always easy to take the time to check for a recipe, look at the ingredients we already have and what we are missing.
 Also, it's not easy to have new ideas or to know whether what are left in our fridges could be cooked together.
 Thus, we believe this project suit us well.
 We have the opportunity to work on a subject that we enjoy and to create something new that may help other people to improve all the cooking process.